superfeedr/xmpp-server/README.markdown

 ## Running

+TODO : we could automate this with a script that asks the right questions to the user when starting.

 First, create a config file and place it at <code>/etc/xmpp-server/config.js</code> that includes the following (tls support is optional.
 You can follow the <a href="http://nodejs.org/docs/v0.4.11/api/tls.html#tLS_">instructions there</a> to create the key and certificate):
 <code>
     exports.config = {